-This year alone, there has been a 169 percent increase in anti-Asian hate crimes in the U.S. in comparison to last year.
+During the ongoing COVID-19 pandemic, the U.S. has seen a drastic increase in anti-Asian hate crimes.
 These current acts of violence upon the AAPI community are not new, but instead they are reflective of the long-standing history of racist and violent treatment of Asian Americans and Asians in the U.S. This treatment is evident in the 1882 Chinese Exclusion Act, the incarceration of Japanese descendants during World War II, the increase in hate crimes against Muslims, Sikhs, and South Asians following the September 11th terrorist attacks and the drastic rise of deportations in the Southeast Asian community.
 This history of Asian American violence is rooted in the United States’ foundation of White supremacy, which has framed Asians as “others” and a threat to national security and White people’s professions.

 With the recent waves of anti-Asian hate crimes, though, there has also been the emergence of the #StopAsianHate movement.
 This movement has prompted thousands of individuals from across the country to rally together protesting the unfair treatment of the AAPI community during the ongoing COVID-19 pandemic and beyond.
 The #StopAsianHate movement has also drawn attention to the long history of racism that the AAPI community has faced in the United States.
 It has brought awareness to the fact that current anti-Asian hate crimes are not a singular event but instead a reflection of anti-Asian rhetoric that has been pervasive throughout U.S. history.